shreyash00007/Task-list/README.md

 # Task-list
-A Simple task list website for productivity stuff.
+A Simple task list website for productivity stuff and to learn DOM in JavaScript
 ### **👉 Live Demo URL :-** **Visit here** </a>